 Experience in the Industry

 Most of our options such as DeWalt and Craftsman were in the industry for over 50 years and counting.
 As you will also see, many of the brands have had a heavy hitter product to put them on the map.
 Since then, I also looked at how the brand has evolved, and how it has improved upon previous products.

-We also answered questions such as whether or not the brand addressed customer dissatisfaction with certain products and created a better model from it.
+Questions such as whether or not the brand addressed customer dissatisfaction with certain products and created a better model from it was also considered.

 Speaking of taking customer opinions into account, the next characteristic is customer experience.
 The hallmark of an exceptional brand or company isn’t just the brushless tools or impact drivers, but the customer service.

 It doesn’t matter if the brand manufactures gardening tools, yard equipment or a cordless drill, how the customer is treated will impact the reputation of the company.

 What kind of after-service and customer care did the tool brands offer?
 Power tool brands need to include an extensive warranty with their products and hopefully a money-back guarantee as well.

 Factors such as the buying experience, delivery, and company response to any issues down the line were taken into account.
 How easy was it to access the products list and find the products online?
 Was it easy to use the website interface?
 How does the company ship their products and do they offer free delivery?

 When a loyal customer brings a problem to the table, how do the customer service representatives respond?
-These are all questions we asked ourselves on our detailed search for answers.
+These are all questions I examined on a detailed search for answers.

 Expert and Professional Ratings

-Since we have many experts in the field, we made use of our team’s contacts and friends in the field to compile very detailed ratings to find the best power tools.
-For example, our team started noticing more people gravitating towards Makita than Skil, which explains their positions on the list.
+For this list, my network of contacts and friends gathered very detailed ratings to find the best power tools.
+For example, we’ve started noticing more people gravitating towards Makita than Skil, which explains their positions on this list.